 The Statement of Resolution consists of two sections:

-If the student admits academic misconduct, the instructor has the authority to impose any of the following sanctions:
+If the student accepts the allegation academic misconduct, the instructor has the authority to impose any of the following sanctions:

-If the student feels he/she has not engaged in an act of academic misconduct, or disputes the allegation or sanctions, then the student has the right to appeal and will follow the procedure outlined in the Academic Misconduct policy.
+If the student feels he/she has not engaged in an act of academic misconduct or disputes instructor's sanction, then the student has the right to engage in the formal procedure outlined in the Academic Misconduct policy.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.